smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 - Troll (save right before entering any of the four troll screens)

 ## RNG Note Taking
 RNG encountered earlier in a run can inform actions later in a run.
-Take a physical or mental note of RNG encountered.
+Take a physical or mental note of RNG encountered for later use:

 Unicorn
 - The unicorn stays in the same location it spawns unless it is scared off-screen.
 Record where you see it at the beginning of the run to reduce time looking for it later.